-To get a real insight into the past and see how people lived thousands of years ago, a trip to the ancient Greek city of Ephesus should be at the top of your ‘to do’ list.
+If you are thinking about planning a beach resort holiday on the Turkish west coast, the town of Cesme on the peninsula of Turkey is an excellent place to base yourself.
+Locally, there are golden beaches, the historic Cesme Castle, the marina and vibrant market streets to explore.
+To get a real insight into the past and see how people lived thousands of years ago, a trip to the ancient Greek city of Ephesus should be at the top of your list.
 Organised tours run daily from Cesme to the Ephesus ruins so you can experience a fascinating taste of history.
-This blog will take you through what you need to know when touring Ephesus.
+Read on to find out everything you need to know about the tour to help you discover Ephesus.

 How to get to Ephesus